SAP/cloud-security-services-integration-library/spring-xsuaa/README.md

 ```

 ### Check authorization on method level
 Spring Security supports authorization semantics at the method level.
-As prerequisite you need to enable global Method Security as explained in [Baeldung tutorial: Introduction to Spring Method Security](https://www.baeldung.com/spring-security-method-security).
+As a prerequisite you need to enable global Method Security as explained in [Baeldung tutorial: Introduction to Spring Method Security](https://www.baeldung.com/spring-security-method-security).

 ```java
 @GetMapping("/hello-token")